ksq/learnR/inside-r/lazy-evaluation.md

 # Lazy evaluation

 R adopts a mechanism called lazy evaluation.
-The following example shows how expressions are lazily evaluated.
+The following example shows how expressions are laziy evaluated.

 Suppose we define such a function.